Everything posted by Michael*

 - Music of 2014

-New Horrors album has been announced.
+New Horrors album has been announced.- New to forum

-Hi everyone,
+Welcome!- Hi everyone,

-Heroes
+Welcome!- Heroes

 Remember Heroes?
 It's back.
-In Pog form.
+In Pog form.- "Inherent Vice"-- (Paul Thomas Anderson)

 - Football

-True Detective
+- True Detective

 Had a look at the opener.
 I wouldn't say I’m completely hooked but clearly, there’s a lot to like.
 The languid pacing is like watching a novel unfold onscreen, there's a dreamlike atmosphere that you could cut with a knife, and the promise of there being no irritating cliffhangers to negotiate is an added bonus.
 The actual murder mystery element is neither here nor there for me at the moment, I'm more interested in finding out out exactly why the two leads are seemingly estranged.
 When they spoke about each other, the tension was palpable (Rust never sleeps?
 Arf! ).
 I do hope they’re going to give Michelle Monaghan more to do in the coming episodes though, it's hard not to be suspicious of writers who can't (or won’t) portray women as anything other than dead bodies or prostitutes.
 Agreed, I thought the antlers and the elaborate posing of the victims were very reminiscent of 'Hannibal', which I just couldn't stick.
 Drearily paced, pretentiously arty and generally imposible to take seriously, while simultaneously taking itself incredibly seriously.
-Thankfully, nothing else in 'True Detective' reminded me of it.
+Thankfully, nothing else in 'True Detective' reminded me of it.- Football

 Here's one especially for Stormbringer's perusal.
-Very Audioslave/Soundgardeny.
+Very Audioslave/Soundgardeny. - Football